-I can see these prudish Victorians feeling themselves as heirs of the Romans (which somehow they were, at least in my view) who much to their horror found out how perverted these Romans had been (at least in their view), while together with the Italians they were uncovering these sexy statues and paintings.
+I can see these prudish Victorians feeling themselves as the heirs of the Romans (which somehow they were, at least in my view) who much to their horror found out how perverted the Romans had been (at least in their view), while together with the Italians they were uncovering all these sexy statues and frescoes.

-I can imagine their pale shocked faces and especially I’m fantasizing about their shamefully and hastily helping the Neapolitans to hide somewhere the horrendous, abominable truth.
+I am imagining their shocked pale faces and am especially fantasizing about their shamefully and hastily helping the Neapolitans to hide somewhere the abominable truth.

 All originated from a buttock contest between two beautiful sisters, so, who knows, the statue dedicated to Venus-Aphrodite might exactly represent both the winner and her buttocks.
 I mean – and of course mine is sheer historical interest – there is a chance we are looking at her real ass and not at the usual idealized Greek arses.

 This cult of Venus-Aphrodite with beautiful buttocks appeared in Greek Syracuse (Sicily, Italy,) according to some ancient author, because this is where the sisters apparently lived.
-Again, needless to say, it would be nowadays inconceivable to dedicate a sanctuary (or a holy place) to a goddess because of a pair of sexy buttocks (read in the Wikipedia the whole peculiar story of the two lovely sisters.)
+Again, needless to say, it would nowadays be inconceivable to dedicate a sanctuary (or a holy place) to a goddess because of a pair of hot buttocks (read in the Wikipedia the whole peculiar story of the two lovely sisters.)

 Venus was the goddess of beauty, fertility and love.
 The Roman Venus was born around Lavinium, according to Strabo.
 If true it was not by chance, since Aeneas, the great Roman ancestor (son of Venus, by the way) may there be landed and there probably lived.
 So technically the Romans were children of Venus but also of Mars, God of War: what a weird mix, isn’t it.

 Of course I do ask for pardon though please it’d also be nice if you religious people did some effort as well.
 We are not here to offend religion(s) nor to make a porn site out this blog (which could make us richer though not necessarily happier.)
-We are here to talk about our Western roots.
-And it turns these ancient Greeks & Romans had entirely different views on sex.
+We are here to talk about the Western roots.
+And it turns these ancient Greeks & Romans had entirely different mores as regards sex.